 Staying away from the charts and letting the trade breathe is something we often forget about as traders.
-We should all trade a trading strategy that fits our personality, we must feel comfortable with the rules and the time we spent to make it work.
+We should all trade a trading strategy that fits our personality and keeps our emotions and greed under control.
+We must feel comfortable with our trading plan (rules) and the amount of time we spend to make it work.
 We must prioritize our needs; we must find our why?
 Why do you want to become a trader?
-To make money alone?
-That’s not enough of a reason, everyone wants money and a good job.
-There must be something else, you must listen to yourself and learn the reasons why you want to become a trader in the first place and then choose the strategy that fits your personality and gives you enough time to achieve moments of happiness by sharing quality time with your beloved ones.
-Time to give and receive love, that’s all there is my friends.
+To make money?
+That’s not enough of a reason.
+Everyone wants money and a good job.
+There must be something else.
+You must listen to yourself and learn why you want to become a trader first, then choose the strategy that fits your personality and gives you enough time to achieve moments of happiness by sharing quality time with your beloved ones.
+Time to give and receive love.
+That’s all there is, my friends.

-I used to trade a lot in the past trying to reach 4-6% a month and even more.
+I used to trade a lot in the past, reaching 4-6% a month and even more.
+You may have thought that 4% a month is nothing.
 That was a bit of an unrealistic attitude.
 Now I know what I want and how I want it done.
-I have developed my own proprietary trading strategy based on supply and demand, I’ve managed to master it and that’s all I needed.
-I don’t care or follow anyone else’s trading ideas; I only focus on my own rules, trading plan, and setups, ignoring news and fundamentals completely since I came up with the rules without using them.
+I have developed my proprietary trading strategy based on supply and demand.
+I’ve managed to master it, and that’s all I needed.
+I don’t care or follow anyone else’s trade ideas; I only focus on my rules and trading plan, ignoring the news and fundamentals.
+Why?
+I came up with the rules without using them.
 Why should I use fundamentals now?
-It would be very silly, moreover when strong imbalances usually trump any priced in fundamental, you just need to pay close attention to the charts and see what happens when a news is released or earnings for a given stock have been published.
+Moreover, it would be ridiculous when strong imbalances usually trump any negative or positive announcements.
+You just need to pay close attention to the charts and see what happens when news is released or earnings for a given stock have been published.

 Technical analysis is all about reading the psychology of all the market participants.
 Eventually, I changed my dancing job for a job as a psychologist in the markets.